ashleycampion/GMIT_data_representation_module/README.md

 5. Same as above but more malware / tools.

 The main use for the app is the ability to enter a defence score for each technique (betweeen zero and one hundred, with onr hundred signifying a perfect defence).
 Aggregate defenses are then calculating for each tactic, adversary and malware/tool depending on the techniques they use/comprise.
 For adversaries and malware/tools, the user can enter an 'inherent risk' score (again, 0-100, but this time with 100 indicating the highest risk).
 The application then uses the defense value for the actor to calculate a residual risk score to reflect the true risk that actor or malware/tool presents to the organization.

+## Incomplete Areas of the App

+1. The home page has yet to be populated with content.
+This will in future provide a dashboard view of stats pertaining to threats etc. prioritized by the user.

+2. Verification of legitimacy of email address, and ability to change email address, has not been implemented.

+3. Techniques cannot be linked to actors / malware / tools that have not already been linked to them by Mitre Att&ck.
+This is obviously a critical use case that will be implemented in the future.